StephanLorenzen/MajorityVoteBounds/README.md

 Here, bounds is a dictionary with keys `PBkl`, `C1`, `C2`, `CTD` and `TND`.

 ## References
-\[1\] Anonymous Authors: Second Order PAC-Bayesian Boundsfor the Weighted Majority Vote.
+\[1\] Anonymous Authors: Second Order PAC-Bayesian Bounds for the Weighted Majority Vote.

 \[2\] [Lorenzen, Igel and Seldin: On PAC-Bayesian Bounds for Random Forests (ECML 2019)](https://arxiv.org/abs/1810.09746)